feedforfools/jumpsquare/docs/database-setup.md

       am.year_distance
     FROM all_matches am
     WHERE
-      -- Apply year filter: within 1 year tolerance search_year IS NULL OR am.year_distance <= 1
+      search_year IS NULL OR am.year_distance <= 1
     ORDER BY
       am.id,
-      -- Prioritize match types
       CASE am.match_type
         WHEN 'original_exact' THEN 1
         WHEN 'translation_exact' THEN 2
-        WHEN 'original_ilike' THEN 3
+        WHEN 'original_similarity' THEN 3
-        WHEN 'translation_ilike' THEN 4
+        WHEN 'translation_similarity' THEN 4
       END,
       am.year_distance
   )